 After moving to Geelong, Alf joined the GAMA singers and attended the Highton Presbyterian Church, now St Luke’s Uniting Church, where he served as an elder, choir member and organist.
 Alf also joined the Highton Rotary Club, later to become President, then a District Governor.
 In 1992 he travelled to the USA to represent the District at Rotary’s Council on Legislation.
 He was also Chairman of the Board of Concern, the Uniting Church’s welfare arm while also managing Concern’s local Porter Ave Opportunity Shop in Highton.
 During his retirement, he also gave time to what was the Glastonbury Child and Family Services that looked after orphaned and foster children, serving on the Board of Directors for several years.
 Alf enjoyed a long and successful career in education and dedicated much of his time to community service in the hope that he may have influenced and helped the many young people he came in contact with over his lifetime.

-Alf chose to create a Sub Fund with the Geelong Community Foundation because of its alignment with his community and educational ideals, as well as its reputation and record for delivering significant opportunities to community groups and organisations to continue to deliver their valuable services.
+The Geelong Community Foundation was chosen because of its alignment with Alf’s community and educational ideals and its reputation and record for delivering significant opportunities to community groups and organisations to continue to deliver their valuable services.